Dynamic Structure Estimation from Bandit Feedback using Nonvanishing Exponential Sums: Algorithms and theory

-Dependent on an effective sample size $N\in\Z_{>0}$, we throw away some time steps in order to make the effects of eigenvalues of magnitude less than $1$ negligible.
-After this process, the trajectory becomes nearly periodically behaved under Assumption \ref{asm:lineardym}.
+That is, after $N$ steps, the reward multiplied by $\exp(i2\pi j^2/4L)$ is placed from the top row of $A_0$ and then the top row of $A_1$, followed by the second rows of them, and so on.
+Then, those values are summed up for every $2d^2$ steps or every $j$th cycle.
+Here, after throwing away $N$ samples, the effects of eigenvalues of magnitude less than $1$ become negligible, and the trajectory becomes nearly periodically behaved under Assumption \ref{asm:lineardym}.
 The rest of the samples is used to average out the observation noise while maintaining some meaningful information about $M$.

-We define the Weyl-type sum of matrices, which is a key machinery for our algorithm summarized in Algorithm \ref{alg:algorithm2}: \begin{definition} Let $W$ be a linear space and Let $M_1,\dots, M_{N}$ be a linear map on $W$.
-For $L\in\mathbb{Z}_{>0}$ and $N \in \mathbb{Z}_{>0}$, we define
+The aforementioned exponential sum can be characterized by the Weyl-type sum of matrices, a key machinery for our algorithm, which we define below: \begin{definition} Let $W$ be a linear space and let $M_1,\dots, M_{N}$ for $N \in \mathbb{Z}_{>0}$ be linear maps on $W$.
+For $L\in\mathbb{Z}_{>0}$, we define

 \end{definition} \begin{remark} Let $E_{s,n}:= (\eta_{2di + N + sd + j + 1 + 2d^2n})_{i,j=0,\dots,d-1}$ be a noise matrix for $s=0,1$.
 Let

 Then, $A_s(N)$ has an alternative description as follows: